Parker–Hulme murder case

 The Parker–Hulme murder case was the murder of Honorah Mary Rieper (also known as Honorah Mary Parker) in Christchurch, New Zealand, on 22 June 1954.
 The perpetrators were Rieper's teenaged daughter Pauline Parker and her friend Juliet Hulme.
 Parker was 16 at the time, while Hulme was 15.
+Both were sentenced to five years imprisonment and given new identities upon release.
+Hulme, under the name Anne Perry, became a detective fiction author, which only came public knowledge in 1994.

 The murder received wider public attention following the release of Peter Jackson's 1994 film Heavenly Creatures.

 Background

 Deposition made by Herbert Rieper with regard to the estate of Honorah Mary Parker.
 As they were not married, her estate passed to her children.

-Pauline Yvonne Parker (also known as Pauline Rieper) was born on 26 May 1938.
+Pauline Yvonne Parker (also known as Pauline Rieper) was born on 26 May 1938 in Christchurch.
 She met Juliet Hulme when they were both in their early teens.
 Parker came from a working-class background.
 Her parents were part-time house staff and gardeners, employed by the University of Canterbury.
 Her father, Herbert Rieper, and her mother, Honorah Mary Parker, were living together but were not actually married; this was not public knowledge and was only revealed at the trial.

-Juliet Hulme was born in London on 28 October 1938 and emigrated to New Zealand in 1948 with her parents.
+Juliet Hulme was born in London on 28 October 1938 and immigrated to New Zealand in 1948 with her parents.
 She was the daughter of Henry Hulme, a physicist who became the rector of University of Canterbury.
 The university provided their accommodation and the family lived at Ilam Homestead.
 Both Hulme and Parker attended Christchurch Girls' High School.
 The girls had both suffered illnesses as children, Parker with osteomyelitis and Hulme with tuberculosis, which formed the basis of an initial connection.

 As their friendship developed, Parker and Hulme formed an elaborate fantasy life together.
 They wrote plays, books, and stories centred in this world.
 The girls had an intense friendship which caused concern in Parker's parents that they were engaged in a sexual relationship; homosexuality at the time was considered a mental illness.
 The Hulmes also had concerns, but both families continued to allow the girls to see one another, and Parker was accepted at the Hulme home in Ilam for overnights and vacations.
 Hulme became withdrawn and ill when Parker would leave her home without her.